 What Makes a Stuffed Animal an Emotional Support Stuffed Animal?

-The thing that makes a regular old toy into a certified ESSA, is the owner calling it one.
+The thing that makes a regular old toy into a certified ESSA, is the handler calling it one.

-Vests and accessories are also a fun add-on to make your stuffed animal a little cuter, but don’t make or break an ESSA’s “status.”
+Vests and accessories are also a fun add-on to make your stuffed animal a little cuter, but in no way make or break an ESSA’s “status.”
+There really is no rule that determines what is or isn’t comforting to someone.

 If you think an emotional support stuffed animal could help you or maybe even a friend or family member feel a little safer, try it out!
-ESSAs are not a perfect solution, but even if hugging one every once in a while makes someone calmer, then that is a step in the right direction.
+ESSAs are not a once and done magic-button solution, but even if hugging one every once in a while makes someone calmer, then that is a step in the right direction.